How do we fight wildfires as temperatures rise? – DW – 07/18/2023

 They used "frequent low-intensity" burning in the cooler months to reduce the wildfire threat, creating a grassy, park-like wooded terrain that also maintained biodiversity.

-That's according to the authors of a February report who also describe "the catastrophic risk created by non-Indigenous bushfire management approaches" whereby fire is less managed that suppressed during crises.
+That's according to the authors of a February 2022 report, who also describe "the catastrophic risk created by non-Indigenous bushfire management approaches" whereby fire is less managed that suppressed during crises.

 The neglect of Indigenous fire management techniques means "Australia's forests now carry far more flammable fuel than before [the] British invasion," state the researchers.

-Since regaining ownership of native lands in the 1990s, Indigenous people have successfully practised traditional fire management in the Kimberly region of northern Australia during the cooler dry season.
+Since regaining ownership of native lands in the 1990s, Indigenous people have successfully practiced traditional fire management in the Kimberly region of northern Australia during the cooler dry season.

 Putting drones on the fire frontline

-Note: This article was first published in August 2022 and was updated on July 18, 2023 with reporting on current wildfires.